DavidWeiss2/linear-vscode-issues/README.md

+[Under-development]

-# Open issue in Linear
+# Create git branch from Linear issue

-VS Code extension that opens the Linear issue you're currently working on based on the Git branch name you're currently on.
+VS Code extension that creates a git branch from a Linear issue you're currently assigned for in the latest cycle.

 Once installed, just go to the command menu with:

 `Cmd + Shift + P`

-And type "Open issue".
-You'll see a command called "Linear: Open issue" appear.
+And type "Linear".
+You'll see a command called "Linear: Create branch" appear.

 This extension uses our VS Code Linear API authentication provider that is exposed by the [linear-connect](https://marketplace.visualstudio.com/items?itemName=Linear.linear-connect) extension.
 Feel free to use that in your own extensions!